redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 completely staticly generated sites to server-side rendered ones.
-It also has a convention for serverless routes that can easily be deployed to popular serverless functions FaaS providers -- this seems to be my prefered way of using it, the "JAM stack" way, where you have a completely static single-page application front-end backed by serverless functions when you need them.
+It also has a convention for serverless routes that can easily be deployed to popular serverless functions FaaS providers -- this seems to be my prefered way of using it, the "JAM stack" way, where you have a completely static/pre-rendered single-page application front-end backed by serverless functions when you need them.

 There's currently a couple of options on where to deploy such an app - from AWS